RROxford/new-theme/_pages/resources.md

 annual programme of talks and lectures on statistical topics, open to academics and non-academics with an interest in statistics.

+[Oxford Research Software Engineering (OxRSE)](https://www.rse.ox.ac.uk/) enables academics from the University of Oxford to work with professional software engineers.
+They offer professional support for large and small projects but also free training and regular 30min bookable software surgeries.

 [R user group Oxford](https://r-oxford.github.io/) hosts regular events aimed at users of R.